 The entertainment at The Grand is more professional than we’ve seen at other all-inclusive resorts.
 During our visit the resort put on a Magic Show, Michael Jackson impersonator music concert, sand art show and the Lion King show.

 We watched to the magic show and the magician was really good.
 Our boys were mesmerized.
 They are still asking us how the white doves came out of his hand.

 The Grand offers so much that you might not want to leave the resort.
 Our days were full bouncing from pool to game room to restaurant.
 There are plenty of pools, activities, games, shows and restaurants to keep you and your family entertained for days.

 Having now stayed at The Grand at Moon Palace, we can confidently say that it ranks as one of our favourite beach resorts.
 It’s not cheap, but you get a lot for your money.

-If you plan to take trip from The Grand at Moon Palace, consider having unlimited fun at Xel-Ha, an All-Inclusive park full of water related activities such as snorkel, zip-lines landing on the ocean, and the highest waterslide (98 ft.) in the Rivera Maya!
-Save 15% booking online HERE.
+If you plan to take a day trip, consider visiting at Xel-Ha.
+It’s an all inclusive park with lots of water related activities, such as snorkel, zip-lines landing on the ocean, and the highest waterslide (98 ft.) in the Rivera Maya.

 Have you been to The Grand at Moon Palace?

 Share your feedback in the comments section below.
 Our readers thank you!